 Do you ever have the feeling that, between driving your kids to all their “enrichment” activities (ballet, baseball, karate — you name it) volunteering at school, working, doing laundry, arranging play dates, etc., etc., etc. that you’re doing the right thing by your kids, but that your own life is somehow slipping away?

-We’re not doing our kids any favors if we end up exhausted and resentful.
+We’re not doing our kids any favours if we end up exhausted and resentful.

 When’s the last time you had a mom’s night out and just yucked it up with your girlfriends?
 Took yourself to a movie YOU wanted to see?
 (Harry Potter and Transformers don’t count!)
 When’s the last time you signed up for an improv class, jumped off the high dive, got in the car and had an adventure of your own instead of just heading to soccer camp for pick-up time?

 My son will still get where he needs to go.
 My work deadlines will be met.
 We’ll still get dinner on the table.
 And no one will leave the house naked.
-But I will carve out more time for me.
+But I will carve out more time for myself.
 For my health, friendships and dreams.
-Funny thing is… That will also make me a better mom.
+The funny thing is… That will also make me a better mom.

 Care to join me?